-If you’ve never hiked in Oregon in winter, here’s what you’re missing: the drama of rain-flushed waterfalls; seabirds hanging on the updraft of a cliff’s edge; views of the ocean’s stormy moods; elk and deer browsing on the wintery landscape.
-Add these trails to your winter hiking list:
+If you’ve never hiked in Oregon in winter, here’s what you’re missing: the drama of rain-flushed waterfalls; seabirds hanging on the updraft of a cliff’s edge; views of the ocean’s stormy moods; and elk and deer browsing on the wintery landscape.
+For sights like those, add these trails to your winter hiking list:

 Cape Perpetua Scenic Area

 Combine the Captain Cook Trail and Restless Waters Trail for a scenic hike between Cook’s Chasm and Devils Churn in the Cape Perpetua Scenic Area.
 This beautiful trail is partially paved (read: accessible for everyone and less mud) and bookended by two awesome ocean features — the Spouting Horn at one end and Devils Churn at the other — which are even more dramatic in winter.
 Extend this short, 1.7-mile hike with another Cape Perpetua Trail, like the out-and-back Giant Spruce Trail (2 miles round-trip).

 For serious waterfall drama, check out the Golden and Silver Falls State Natural Area about 24 miles inland from Coos Bay.
 Heavy winter rainfall adds to the power of these tumbling cascades.
 A 1.4-mile trail takes you to the top of Golden Falls for stunning views of the 100-foot plunge.

 Find more winter waterfall beauty at Kentucky Falls about 30 miles inland from Reedsport in the Siuslaw National Forest.
 The 2.2-mile one-way trail into the Douglas fir forest leads first to Upper Kentucky Falls and then an observation deck above the 100-foot twin cascades of Lower Kentucky Falls.
 Extend your hike with any or all of the remote and rugged 6.5-mile North Fork Smith Trail.